 10th and 11th of March 2017 in Berlin

 forms and perspectives of musical practices with apps

-The context of the international symposium #MMM2017 is a joint project (Touch:Music) of the Research Center for Mobile Music Making & App Music (RCAM) at the Berlin University of the Arts with the Federal Academy Wolfenbüttel and is supported by the Federal Ministry of Education and Research.
+The context of the international symposium #MMM2017berlin was a joint project (Touch:Music) of the Research Center for Mobile Music Making & App Music (RCAM) at the Berlin University of the Arts with the Federal Academy Wolfenbüttel and is supported by the Federal Ministry of Education and Research.

 Appmusicians integrate various mobile digital technologies into their practice to create new forms of contemporary music.

 Developers play an important role in different practices of music making with apps.
 They continually explore boundaries of the technologically feasible, meet the needs of artists, educators, or present innovative, surprising ideas.

 Pedagogues from the field of music, cultural and media education deal with questions of integrating mobile digital devices into formal music learning for various target groups.

 Scientists conduct research on mobile music technologies with regard to questions of impact on learning, practices, meaning for people and technology innovation in society.

 Institutions in most cases support mobile music projects.
 Institutional actors create frameworks (e.g. time and space) and financing opportunities.